-Chief and Safety Security Office Participants Departments SAG Members from: • Safety, • Aviation Security, • Technical, • Chief Flight Operations Office, • Ground Operations, • Cabin Operations, • Cargo, • OCC, • Flight Academy, • Representatives (when necessary) from: ○ Human Resources, ○ Internal Audit ○ Performance ○ OHS ○ Compliance Monitoring ○ IOCC Vice President Please refer to PG-EM-BK-007 - SAG Members List, available in Comply365.
+Chief and Safety Security Office Participants Departments SAG Members from: • Safety, • Aviation Security, • Technical, • Chief Flight Operations Office, • Ground Operations, • Cabin Operations, • Cargo, • OCC, • Flight Academy, • Representatives (when necessary) from: ◦ Human Resources, ◦ Internal Audit ◦ Performance ◦ OHS ◦ Compliance Monitoring ◦ IOCC Vice President Please refer to PG-EM-BK-007 - SAG Members List, available in Comply365.
 Purpose Monitor operational safety performance within their functional areas of the organization and ensure that appropriate SRM activities are carried out, Review available safety&security data and identify the implementation of appropriate safety&security risk control strategies and ensure employee feedback is provided, Assess the safety impact related to the introduction of operational changes or new technologies, Coordinate the implementation of any actions related to safety&security risk controls and ensure that actions are taken promptly and within agreed timescales, Review the effectiveness of specific safety risk controls, Review the effectiveness of previous safety&security recommendations and safety&security promotion.
-Frequency Conduct
+Frequency Every month Conduct Chief Safety and Security Officer (CSSO) and/or SMS Manager

-Chief and Security Office Safety Security Agenda • Review of SAG Member List • Previous Meeting Decisions • SRB Decisions ○ only the items that need actions or strategic directions are brought to the agenda • Safety Objectives / Safety Performance Targets (SPTs) and Safety Performance Indicators: ○ Departmental SPI's • Action Items • Hazard Library • New hazards that have been introduced or discovered in the workplace. • 3rd Parties - External Service Provider Report • Top 3 Events • Audits and Incidents/Accidents Investigation ○ External/Internal Investigations and Audits • Safety Issue Risk Assessment Studies • Risk Analysis Studies • Safety Risk Assessment Studies • Summary of Safety Activities Attended by SAG Members • New Regulation, Legislation and Publication (SHGM, ICAO, IATA, EASA) ○ Changes in regulatory policy or civil aviation legislation • Safety&Security Promotion Minutes The meeting minutes are shared with all the participants.
+Chief and Safety Security Office Agenda • Review of SAG Member List • Previous Meeting Decisions • SRB Decisions ○ only the items that need actions or strategic directions are brought to the agenda • Safety Objectives / Safety Performance Targets (SPTs) and Safety Performance Indicators: ○ Departmental SPI's • Action Items • Hazard Library • New hazards that have been introduced or discovered in the workplace. • 3rd Parties - External Service Provider Report • Top 3 Events • Audits and Incidents/Accidents Investigation ○ External/Internal Investigations and Audits • Safety Issue Risk Assessment Studies • Risk Analysis Studies • Safety Risk Assessment Studies • Summary of Safety Activities Attended by SAG Members • New Regulation, Legislation and Publication (SHGM, ICAO, IATA, EASA) ○ Changes in regulatory policy or civil aviation legislation • Safety&Security Promotion Minutes The meeting minutes are shared with all the participants.
 The decisions specified in the meeting minutes are assigned to responsible persons/departments via e-mail.
 In the next meeting, the previous meeting decisions are followed up on the Previous Meeting Decision page of the presentation.